ECZEMA PART 2: DIET

 Originally published: JANUARY 21, 2019

 If you are someone that suffers from the common imbalance of eczema, then you know how hard it can be to nail down an actual cause of your discomfort.
-Research has shows out of the growing number of causes of eczema- food allergies, sensitivities and intolerances, are the most common culprits to blame.
+Research has shown that the growing number of causes of eczema- food allergies, sensitivities and intolerances, are the most common culprits to blame.
 The best way to narrow down the foods that don’t work for you, is to reset the body with a 10-60 day elimination diet.
-Which means you’ll be eliminating the most common allergenic foods for that time period, and re-intoducing them one-by-one, afterwards.
-Here are a list of foods to think about, when trying to decipher what is causing flare up’s.
+Which means you’ll be eliminating the most common allergenic foods for that time period, and re-introducing them one-by-one, afterwards.
+Here is a list of foods to think about, when trying to decipher what is causing flare up.
 These foods are the most common to contribute to flare-ups, but certainly not limited to.
 And it doesn’t matter if you only have certain things once a week, or everyday, sometimes that once a week is enough to create an outbreak.

 It would be super helpful to also keep a food journal.
 Log how certain foods/ meals make you feel.
 This can be a direct connection!
 Our bodies are always giving us clues.
-Remember to that not all heathy foods, may be a good fit for you.
-Apples may be your best friends saviour, but maybe for you, they create a state of inflammation within your body.
+Remember that not all healthy foods may be a good fit for you.
+Apples may be your best friend's saviour, but maybe for you, they create a state of inflammation within your body.

 Foods to Include:

-Hemp Seeds + Oil: Pretty much the perfect ratio of Omega 3, 6 and 9- which your skin needs (in the right amount) to decrease inflammation, hydrate the skin and help to build collagen.
-The fibre content also helps grab unwanted waster and carry them out of the body..
+- Hemp Seeds + Oil: Pretty much the perfect ratio of Omega 3, 6 and 9- which your skin needs (in the right amount) to decrease inflammation, hydrate the skin and help to build collagen.
+The fibre content also helps grab unwanted waste and carry them out of the body..

 - Turmeric, ginger, black pepper: These spices are the ultimate in fighting inflammation!
 Chop them, sprinkle them, blend them… just get them in each day.